A community-led solution to revitalize our oceans and the coastal communities that depend on them.

 Coastal waters support some of the most spectacular and diverse environments on Earth.
-They sustain life and provide livelihoods for millions of people worldwide, ensuring an essential source of protein for a billion more.
+They sustain life and provide livelihoods for millions of people worldwide, ensuring an essential source of food and income.

 We are facing an unprecedented global decline in marine fish populations in coastal waters, driven largely by overfishing and a lack of management.
 This has fueled a “tragedy of the commons,” where uncontrolled fishing is damaging marine habitat, reducing fish populations, and endangering the future of coastal communities around the globe.
 The collapse of coastal fisheries is an environmental problem that could lead to a humanitarian crisis.

 Fish Forever is Rare’s community-led solution to revitalize coastal marine habitats, such as coral reefs, mangroves and seagrasses, protect biodiversity, and secure the livelihoods of fisher households and their communities.
 It uses an innovative approach to address coastal overfishing—by empowering communities through clear rights, strong governance, local leadership, and participatory management—that protects essential fish habitat and regulates fishing activities.

 Rare’s vision is to transform the management of coastal fisheries by pairing a proven local solution, community-based management, with a unique delivery method based on behavioral insights and social marketing principles to engage and mobilize those communities.
 Our work leads to more abundant marine life and healthier coastal habitats.
 For the communities we serve, our work helps ensure a more sustainable food supply, improved social equity, and greater resilience to external impacts—especially those related to climate change.